DOdrums/PortfolioProjectThree/README.md

 [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - for the structure of the website and mocking of the terminal (written by Code Institute)

-[Python](https://www.python.org/) - to write all the logic of the app
+[Python](https://www.python.org/) - to write all the logic of the app, using the following libraries:
 * Datetime - to generate and manipulate dates easily
 * Math library - to round up the quantity when calculating left over quantity.
 * Re library - for using Regex to validate user input (would've been very verbose otherwise).
 * Gspread and Credentials - for connecting to the google sheet and editing/reading it.

 [Gitpod](https://www.gitpod.io/) - used to connect a browser based VScode to github.